-Big-wingspan lineman has played in every Bengals game since 2009 ...
-Lines up as “move tight end” when offense employs formations with an extra blocker ...
-Helped RB BenJarvus Green-Ellis lead NFL in third-and-one rushing conversions (14), with Green-Ellis failing to convert only once ...
-Part of run-blocking effort for Green-Ellis to gain at least 100 yards four times in a five-game stretch (Games 10-12 and 14), with 168.2 team average in that span ...
+Coming into 2013 season, big-wingspan lineman had played in every Bengals game since ’09 ...
+Played first three games of season and was released before re-signing with Bengals on Dec.
+3 ...
+Lines up as “move tight end” when offense employs formations with extra blocker ...
+In 2012, helped RB BenJarvus Green-Ellis lead NFL in third-and-one rushing conversions (14), with Green-Ellis failing to convert only once ...
 In starting RT role for much of 2009-10 ...
-Has logged 68 games and 31 starts (including postseason) since entering NFL in 2006 as a college free agent with Dallas.
+Has logged 73 games and 31 starts (including postseason) since entering NFL in 2006 as a college free agent with Dallas.

 PREVIOUS SEASONS: 2006 - Spent preseason with Dallas, then was signed to Tampa Bay’s practice squad, where he spent the full season.